There are so many Alexa speakers so let us help you decide which to buy

 Sonos has earned its reputation as the premier smart speaker manufacturer.
 Over the years, the company has built up an entire ecosystem of products that work seamlessly with each other and make for a satisfying home audio experience.

-The Sonos One (Gen 2) might be thought of as the Sonos smart speaker for everyone, because it has a stylish yet subtle profile, and fits in just about anywhere.
-While you can get most of the functionality, and all of the sound, in the less expensive Sonos One SL, this is the cheapest Sonos smart speaker that you can control with your voice, including through Alexa or the Google Assistant.
+Our Sonos One review described this device as the Sonos smart speaker for everyone because it has a stylish yet subtle profile and fits in just about anywhere.
+While you can get most of the functionality and sound in the less expensive Sonos One SL, this is the cheapest Sonos smart speaker that you can control with your voice, including through Alexa or Google Assistant.
 It also works via Apple's AirPlay 2 wireless protocol.

-Once you connect your Sonos One to your Amazon Alexa account, you can control your smart home, play music or audiobooks, and ask Alexa all manner of trivia, just as you would on an Amazon Echo device.
-Aside from the sound quality, the main difference here to an Echo is the speaker ecosystem that you buy into.
+Once you connect your Sonos One to your Amazon Alexa account, you can control your smart home, play music or audiobooks, and ask Alexa all manner of trivia, just as you would on any of the best Alexa devices.
+Aside from the sound quality, the main difference to an Echo is the speaker ecosystem you buy into.
 And while there's nothing wrong with an Echo, a whole lot of folks really love their Sonos setups.

-Best Third-Party Alexa Speaker: Sonos One (Gen 2)
+Best third-party Alexa speaker: Sonos One (Gen 2) Speaker

-The Sonos One is great for pairing and putting all around your home.
+The Sonos One is great for pairing and putting all-around your home.
 It supports every major music service, as well as Alexa and Google Assistant.

-2. Sonos Move Best Sounding Portable Third-Party Alexa Speaker
+2. Sonos Move: Best sounding portable third-party Alexa speaker

 Bottom line: If you want to take your music with you and control your speaker via Alexa, you can't find a better balance of sound, battery life, and water resistance than is available from the Sonos Move.